Jump to:

 Accessing Region-Locked Deals and Early Releases

 With a VPN, you can flip your location to Argentina, Turkey, Japan, and grab that great deal as if you’re a local.
 I’ve used this trick plenty of times to score lower prices, especially when a game is full price in Europe but half off somewhere else.
-If you’re on a console, I also suggest pairing it with a bulletproof gaming router for optimal performance.

 You can also access early launches by switching to a timezone ahead of yours.
 For example, if a game drops midnight New Zealand time, setting your VPN to a New Zealand server gets you in before the rest of the world.
 Simple and effective.